bioexcel/biobb_workflows/common/python/README_subrepo.md

 ## <a name="get-output"></a>Get output results

-Once the workflow is finished, you just should enter the new **wf_name_of_workflow** folder and, inside it, you will find a folder for each step of the workflow with all the files generated in every step.
+Once the workflow is finished, you just should enter the new **<repository>_<subrepository>** folder and, inside it, you will find a folder for each step of the workflow with all the files generated in every step.